Subgraph Retrieval Enhanced Model for Multi-hop Knowledge Base Question Answering: Related Work

 \section{Related Work}

 \vpara{KBQA} solutions can be categorized into SP-based and embedding-based methods.
 SP-based methods~\cite{Bao-etal-2016-constraint,berant-liang-2014-semantic,das2021case,lan-jiang-2020-query,liang-etal-2017-neural,QiuCIKM20,sun2020sparqa} parse a question into a logic form that can be executed against the KB.
 These methods need to annotate expensive logic forms as supervision or are limited to narrow domains with a few logical predicates.
 Embedding-based methods embed entities and rank them based on their relevance to the question, where the entities are extracted from the whole KB~\cite{miller-etal-2016-key,saxena-etal-2020-improving} or restricted in a subgraph~\cite{chen2019bidirectional,He_2021,sun-etal-2018-open,zhang2017variational}.
 They are more fault-tolerant but the whole KB or the ad-hoc retrieved subgraph includes many irrelevant entities.
-Some works such as PullNet~\cite{SunACL2019}, SRN~\cite{qiu2020stepwise}, and IRN~\cite{zhou-etal-2018-interpretable} enhance the retrieval by training the retriever, but the retrieving and the reasoning are intertwined, causing the reasoning on partially retrieved subgraphs.
+Some works such as PullNet~\cite{SunACL2019}, SRN~\cite{qiu2020stepwise}, IRN~\cite{zhou-etal-2018-interpretable}, and UHop~\cite{chen2019uhop} enhance the retrieval by training the retriever, but the retrieving and the reasoning are intertwined, causing the reasoning on partially retrieved subgraphs.
+Because of such coupled design, the reasoner in SRN, IRN, and UHop is degenerated into a simple MLP.
+On the contrary, thanks to the decoupled design, the reasoner can be complicated to support more complex reasoning.
+Other works propose more complicated reasoner for supporting the numerical reasoning in KBQA~\cite{feng2021}.